jreveillaud/Wolbachia-subpopulations/README.md

 ## Run the anvi'o metagenomics workflow using "references-mode"

 The references-mode includes the same steps described above but it also allows to map all the metagenomes (midguts and ovaries) on each *Wolbachia* MAG we reconstructed.
 This mapping is essential to study the metapangenomics and the variability among *Wolbachia* subpopulations in our metagenomes.
+This workflow includes the profiling of genetic variability at nucleotide, codon and amino acid levels.

 To run it:
 [run_metagenomics_ref_mode.sh](files/script/run_metagenomics_ref_mode.sh)